 Bad Rabbit Habit

-If the ongoing stress (similar to any of the situations above), is removed, the problem of poop outside the litter-box will still remain.
-The important factor here is, not what happened the first time, but any habit that is allowed to develop from the initial reaction.
+If the ongoing stress (similar to any of the situations above), is removed, the problem of poop outside the litter-box will remain.
+The important factor here is, not what happened the first time, but any habit that may develop from the initial reaction.
 Your rabbit will continue to pee and poop outside the litter box because they did it before.

 It’s important to catch these bad habits as soon as they happen.
 If you don’t take action, even with a rabbit that may have had good habits in the past, it will give this new bad habit time to take hold.
 Usually by the third day or so this habit is fairly entrenched and correction of the original cause will not solve the problem.

-Confinement, praise, rewards, vigilant observation and supervision during free-run time are all steps to correcting free-range pooping.
+Confinement, praise, rewards, vigilant observation and supervision during free run time are all steps to correct free-range pooping.
 But there’s a catch in doing this too.
-It generally requires a change in routine, which is a common cause for the behaviour in the first place.
+It requires a change in routine, which is a common cause for the behavior.

 However, sometimes just by adding a new and different box to your rabbit’s area can break the cycle.
 It’s often easier to get rabbits to go in a new box than to go in the old one they have been eliminating next to.
 The novelty of the new box will make it attractive to your bunnies, especially with treats placed inside it.
 When your rabbit hops in to investigate and eat the treats, they may poop while they are in there and hey-presto, you’ve got a ‘good’ habit on your hands which needs lots of rewarding.

 It’s important to understand that rabbit training of any kind can take a lot of time and litter-box training is no different.
 A rabbit who’s been perfectly litter box-trained for years and has peed next to their litter box for several days in a row may need weeks of intensive rabbit training to correct this ‘bad’ behavior.